Cluster categories for completed infinity-gons I: Categorifying triangulations: Cluster-tilting and triangulations

-Each set $\pts_n$ consists of $n$ intervals, separated by the accumulation points (which lie outside $\pts_n$), and we choose an anticlockwise numbering of these intervals by the cyclically ordered set $\ZZ_n=\{1,\dotsc,n\}$, as shown in Figure~\ref{f:M4} for $n=4$.
+Each set \(\pts_n\) consists of \(n\) intervals, separated by the accumulation points (which lie outside \(\pts_n\)), and we choose an anticlockwise numbering of these intervals by the cyclically ordered set \(\ZZ_n=\{1,\dotsc,n\}\), as shown in Figure~\ref{f:M4} for \(n=4\).
+In particular, this allows to discuss even and odd-numbered intervals.

 The next definition is due to Paquette and Yıldırım \cite{PaqYil}.